United we stand. Divided we fall.

 We can all have our opinions, beliefs, and perspectives.
 We can be pro-something or anti-anything, yet agree to disagree.

-Continue reading “The Poison of Partisan Politics.”
+Continue reading “The Poisonous Side of Partisan Politics.”

 Some points to ponder.